robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 ~~~~~~~~~~~~~

 The width of the test execution output in the console can be set using
-the option :option:`--monitorwidth (-W)`.
+the option :option:`--consolewidth (-W)`.
 The default width is 78 characters.

 .. tip:: On many UNIX-like machines you can use handy `$COLUMNS`
-         variable like `--monitorwidth $COLUMNS`.
+         environment variable like `--consolewidth $COLUMNS`.

+.. note:: Prior to Robot Framework 2.9 this functionality was enabled with
+          :option:`--monitorwidth` option that is nowadays deprecated.
+          The short option :option:`-W` works the same way in all versions.

 Console colors
 ~~~~~~~~~~~~~~

-The :option:`--monitorcolors (-C)` option is used to control whether colors should be used in the console output.
+The :option:`--consolecolors (-C)` option is used to control whether colors should be used in the console output.
 Colors are implemented using `ANSI colors`__ except on Windows where, by default, Windows APIs are used instead.
 Accessing these APIs from Jython is not possible,